b-rbmp/NexxGate/README.md

 A screenshot of the frontend web interface is shown below:

 ![Frontend Interface](/docs/images/frontend/dashboard.png "Frontend Interface")

+### Edge Server <a name = "edge-server"></a>

+The Edge Server is responsible for managing the access control devices (ESP32 Nodes) in a local network, ensuring that the devices can operate autonomously even when the Cloud Server is offline.
+It is also responsible for getting periodic updates for the access list from the Cloud Server and propagating the changes to the ESP32 Nodes in the local network.

+The Edge Server listens to the /Authenticate topic under the local MQTT broker for access requests from the ESP32 Nodes, which can be either a UID that is not found in the local access list or a UID that is found in the local access list in the Node and has been already authenticated.
+In case the UID has not been authenticated by the node, the Edge Server checks the UID against the full access list and sends a response back to the ESP32 Node under the /Allow_Authentication topic.
+In both cases, the Edge Server updates the local access logs and sends the authentication information to the cloud using the /nexxgate/access topic using the cloud MQTT broker.
+It also registers the UID in the lockout dictionary with the last timestamp it and node it was scanned, and if a new access request for the same UID comes in within a defined lockout period (10 seconds) from a different node, the edge server will flag the UID and block it, propagating the changes to other nodes in the local network using the /Remove_UID topic.

+It also listens to the /Request_Access_List topic under the local MQTT broker for requests from the ESP32 Nodes for the updated access list, and sends the updated list to the ESP32 Node under the /Response_Access_List topic.
+While sending the access list to the ESP32 Node, the Edge Server signs the data with its private key before sending it to the ESP32 Node, and the devices use the server's public key to verify the signature, ensuring that it has not been compromised, before updating the list.

+The Edge Server has periodic communication with the Cloud Server, where it sends the local access logs to the Cloud Server using a HTTPS POST request to the /upload-log/ endpoint in the backend server, and obtains the updated access list using a HTTPS GET request to the /access_list/ endpoint in the backend server.

+In case the Cloud Server is not reachable, the Edge Server also communicates with other Edge Servers in the same Edge Network in cooperation to generate a consensus on the access list, where a node starts a majority vote process to determine the access list by sending a message to the /majority_vote topic, and the other nodes respond with their access list under the /vote_response topic, and the access list with the most votes is then used by the node.

 ### ESP32 Project <a name = "esp32-project"></a>